2mind/aws-provisioning/README.md

 README
 ======
-The aws-ops project provides a means of provisioning and supporting instances in the AWS cloud using Boto, Fabric, and Cloud Formation templates.
+The aws-provisioning demo provides a means of provisioning and supporting instances in the AWS cloud using Boto, Fabric, and Cloud Formation templates.
 This sample project supports launching a MongoDB Replica Set.
 Each instance runs Ubuntu 12.x (x64).